StackStorm/st2vagrant/README.md

     * This approach remove any installation conflicts, and prevents confusion of installing dev packs into ST2, since the `st2 pack install` command will create a clone of the pack in `/opt/stackstorm/packs` directory.

+See the `NFS Advanced Pack Dev Approach` and `VMWARE HGFS Advanced Pack Dev Approach` in the Vagrantfile for synced folder configs that follow this strategy.
 ## Manual installation

 To master StackStorm and understand how things are wired together, we strongly encourage you to